 Thanks to their physical prowess, much of the Ansifii arsenal revolves around infantry and transports, with mobile armor and spacecraft often filling supportive roles in smaller skirmishes.
 Ansifii infantry are among the most effective in the cosmos, in large part due to their prolific nature and their raw strength - the innumerable battalions often leverage immense firearms against their foes, dispensing hard-hitting attacks in close quarters, while being bolstered by enough armor to keep hostile action at bay.
 Only when the death toll becomes too much to bear do the stocky hominids deploy their expensive flagships and earth-shattering artillery.

-The most powerful of the Ansifii technology manifests with raw firepower.
-Enormous armor the size of large structures act as mobile fortresses - these oversized tanks brandish armaments that are capable of reducing entire strongholds to rubble, and often bring with them a full complement of infantry that can deploy when the vehicle is engaged.
-Even more imposing are the long shadows cast by the great Ansifii flagships, some of which can even deploy infantry to the battlefield below.
+The most powerful of the Ansifii technology manifests with raw size and firepower.
+Enormous armor the size of several structures act as mobile fortresses, and brandish armaments that are capable of reducing entire strongholds to rubble.
+These assault platforms often bring with them a full complement of infantry that can deploy when the vehicle becomes engaged, or provide covering fire from within the protection of its hull.
+Even more imposing are the long shadows cast by the great Ansifii flagships, some of which can even deploy infantry and vehicles to the battlefield below.

 Infighting is common between Ansifii, with the potent armies of distant nations encroaching upon each other's territory to lay claim to valuable resources.
-Wars are a constant throughout Ansifii history and extend to many other regencies, some of which perceive the young race as ignorant and foolish.
-Other factions within the cosmos have allied themselves with the Ansifii and even come to their aid in times of need, but the expansive and self-destructive tendencies of the self-assured hominids may yet go one step too far.
+Wars are a constant throughout Ansifii history and often involve many other regencies, some of which perceive the young race as ignorant and foolish.
+Other factions within the cosmos have allied themselves with the Ansifii and even come to their aid in times of need, but the expansive and self-destructive tendencies of the confident hominids may yet go one step too far.

 Defining traits: Frontal, soldiering, lively, physical, familiar